tshepang/blog/content/Rust week of 2018-01-04.md

 +++

-Some more work on [mrh], I added the ability to check if there are unpulled commits as well as if there are tags that aren\'t pushed upstream.
+Some more work on [mrh], I added the ability to check if there are unpulled commits as well as if there are tags that aren't pushed upstream.
 The latter is what motivated this work, a feature useful for work, to avoid forgetting pushing tags.
 This meant doing the dreaded work of accessing the remote repo, which is complicated by potentially